CORPORATE GOVERNANCE

 Non-Executive Director (Appointed July 1994)

 Michael is a founder shareholder of Innscor and has held a number of managerial positions within the Group including a period during which he served as the Group Chief Executive Officer.
-Michael was a key driver behind the Group’s investment into its now unbundled crocodile ranching operations (Padenga Holdings Limited) where he has remained as an executive director since its unbundling and separate listing on the ZSE in 2010.
-Michael is a member of the Group’s Remuneration, Nomination and Audit Committees.
+Michael was a key driver behind the Group’s investment into its now unbundled crocodile ranching and gold mining operations (Padenga Holdings Limited) where he has remained as an executive director since its unbundling and separate listing on the ZSE in 2010.
+Michael is a member of the Group’s Remuneration, Nominations and Audit Committees.

 Thembinkosi (Themba) Sibanda